 The following tips will help your child use the step ladder approach successfully

-• Wait until your child has mastered one step on their ladder before moving onto the next.
-This might take one attempt or it might take ten, or 100 tries, before a step is no longer considered anxiety provoking.
+- Wait until your child has mastered one step on their ladder before moving on to the next.
+This might take one attempt, or it might take ten or 100 tries before a step is no longer considered anxiety-provoking.
 It’s always best to work at your child’s pace.

-• Be a good role-model.
+- Be a good role model.
 Children learn so much from us.
 Consider what you say and how you behave when you become anxious.
 It might help to work through your own step ladder at the same time as your child.
 Choose something simple that they can see you working on.

-Download Anxiety Step Ladder Work Book
+Download The Anxiety Step Ladder Work Sheets:

 Step Ladder Work Book